yhhshb/yalff/README.md

 The fastest way to get started is by indexing a reference genome for the reads to be compressed.
 YALFF is 100% compliant with the index produced by **bwa**.
 So compliant that the whole indexing procedure and shared memory operations are handled by bwa himself with the implicit advantage of not requiring a separate construction if an index is already available.

-A copy of [bwa][3] is downloaded as an external dependency (remember to clone with the 'git clone --recurse-submodules <this-repo>' flag).
+A copy of [bwa][3] is downloaded as an external dependency (remember to clone with the '--recurse-submodules' flag).

 ## Most performant solution